TheStormWeaver/Design-Blog/README.md

 # Running the project
 1. Clone this repo or save it as a zip
-2. Enter the directory of the project in a ide of choice
+2. Enter the directory of the project in a ide of choice & run "npm install"
-3. Run "npm install"
-4. Enter the directory of the "server" folder
+3. Enter the "server" folder, then run CMD in the "server" folder and type in the command "node server.js"
-5. Run the command "node server.js" inside of the server directory in the CMD
-6. Run the command "npm start" and use the app
+4. Run the command "npm start" and use the app